1975 Pacific hurricane season: Other systems

-Besides the tropical storms and hurricanes this season, there were four additional tropical depressions that did not make a landfall anywhere.
+Besides the tropical storms and hurricanes this season, there were four additional tropical depressions within the eastern Pacific.
+None of them made landfall anywhere or crossed into the central Pacific.
 Tropical Cyclone Four formed on July 2 and dissipated the next day.
-It was the tropical cyclone to come closest to crossing 140°W and entering the Central Pacific Hurricane Center's area of responsibility this year.
 Tropical Cyclone Thirteen formed on September 12 and lasted four days.
 Tropical Cyclone Seventeen formed October 16 and dissipated a day later.
-Tropical Cyclone Nineteen, the penultimate system of the season, formed on November 1 and dissipated the next day.
+Tropical Cyclone Nineteen formed on November 1 and also dissipated the next day.

 Storm names

-These names were used for storms in 1975.
-It is the same list used in the 1971 season.
-This is the last time this list was used, as modern naming began in 1978.
-However, the names Agatha, Carlotta, Georgette, Hilary, Olivia, Priscilla, Terry, Veronica, and Winifred were added onto modern naming lists.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1975.
+It was the same list used in the 1971 season.
+No names were retired following the season; however, an overhaul of the naming system in 1978 to include male names resulted in this list being discarded.

-The central Pacific used names and numbers from the western Pacific's naming list.
-No names were used, as the one storm that formed in this area went unnamed.
+The season's unnamed hurricane was the only tropical cyclone reported in the North Pacific between 140°W and the International Date Line in 1975.
+Had the system been named, it would have been assigned one from the west Pacific's typhoon name list by the Joint Typhoon Warning Center on Guam.